Pr-E/BTH_Heathcare_Utilisation_TRE_Workflow/active_blackpool_tre_workflow/docs/IAN_FINAL_REVIEW_GUIDE.md

 The main things I would like this review to confirm are:

-1. Are the six real BTH source files, fields and identifier assumptions represented correctly?
-2. Are the cohort, propensity-adjustment, comparative modelling and clustering methods appropriate?
+1. Are the cohort, propensity-adjustment, comparative modelling and clustering methods appropriate?
-3. Is the workflow sufficiently clear and auditable for another analyst to reproduce and review?
+2. Is the workflow sufficiently clear and auditable for another analyst to reproduce and review?

 ---